Ranil Kumara, Clinical Director (Retired)

-Ranil is the owner and clinical director of Greater Toronto Rehabilitation Clinics.
-He is also a partner in a group of fitness facilities located throughout Toronto (CardioGo).
+Ranil was the owner and clinical director of Greater Toronto Rehabilitation Clinics.
+He was also a partner in a group of fitness facilities located throughout Toronto (Higher Ground Health Clubs).
 Ranil graduated from the University of Toronto Physiotherapy program and completed his MBA at the Schulich School of Business, York University.
-He has been certified by the Titleist Performance Institute and Fit4Golf for golf-specific assessments and treatments.
+He was certified by the Titleist Performance Institute and Fit4Golf for golf-specific assessments and treatments.

-A physiotherapist for over 30 years, Ranil gained extensive clinical experience and leadership skills.
-He has worked with a special team of healthcare practitioners at the Artists’ Health Centre at Toronto Western Hospital, providing health services to the arts community in Toronto including dancers, actors, singers, musicians, visual artists and all those who work full-time in the production, training, coaching and support roles of this industry.
-He has been the consulting physiotherapist for company members of Mirvish Productions, Canstage Productions, Disney Cruise Ships, and numerous dance, film, TV and musical productions for 18 years.
+A physiotherapist for over 33 years, Ranil gained extensive clinical experience and leadership skills.
+He worked with a special team of healthcare practitioners at the Artists’ Health Centre at Toronto Western Hospital, providing health services to the arts community in Toronto including dancers, actors, singers, musicians, visual artists and all those who work full-time in the production, training, coaching and support roles of this industry.
+He was the consulting physiotherapist for company members of Mirvish Productions, Canstage Productions, Disney Cruise Ships, and numerous dance, film, TV and musical productions for 18 years.

-Ranil has been an examiner for both the University of Toronto’s Department of Rehabilitation and the National Physiotherapy Board Examinations.
+Ranil was an examiner for both the University of Toronto’s Department of Rehabilitation and the National Physiotherapy Board Examinations.
 He was a volunteer for the Atlanta Committee for the Olympic Games in 1996.
-He has also been a member of the on-site rehabilitation team for numerous skating, volleyball, ultimate frisbee, and martial arts competitions, and for national level competitions such as the ISU Four Continents Figure Skating Competition, Skate Canada Junior Nationals, Skate Canada International, and Skate Canada Festival of Synchronized Skating Championships.
+He was also a member of the on-site rehabilitation team for numerous skating, volleyball, ultimate frisbee, and martial arts competitions, and for national level competitions such as the ISU Four Continents Figure Skating Competition, Skate Canada Junior Nationals, Skate Canada International, and Skate Canada Festival of Synchronized Skating Championships.